 You will not get sent to prison for not responding to a CCJ, but bailiffs may end up coming to your house to take items to pay off the debt.

-Can Lloyds TSB Financial Management Unit issue a warrant?
+Can Lloyds TSB Financial Management Unit issue you with a warrant?

 Are Lloyds TSB Financial Management Unit bailiffs?

-Can Lloyds TSB Financial Management Unit come to your house?
+Can Lloyds TSB Financial Management Unit turn up at your house?

 Will Lloyds TSB Financial Management Unit give up?